pravega/pravega/docs/basic-reader-and-writer.md

 number of segments instead decreases according to a segment event, then the application might want to change the set of online readers accordingly.

+# Experimental batch reader

+For applications that want to perform batch reads of historical stream data, the BatchClient provides a way to do this.
+It allows for listing all of the segments in a stream, and reading their data.

+When the data is read this way, rather than joining a reader group which automatically partitions the data, the underlying structure of the stream is exposed and it is up to the application to decide how to process it.
+So events read in this way need not be read in order.

+Obviously this API is not for every application, the main advantage is that it allows for low level integration with batch processing frameworks such as MapReduce.